 Today we have another champion – Kamil Stoch.
 You can watch and cheer for him and the rest of Polish crew in Zakopane.
 The nest contest is planned for January 25-26.
 It is said that the unofficial sellers are trying to sell the tickets for more than PLN 5000.

 This exotic motor sport is very popular in western Poland.
-Cities like Gorzow Wielkopolski and Zielona Gora and completely addicted to the taste of shale in their mouth (it flies everywhere during the race!).
+Cities like Gorzow Wielkopolski and Zielona Gora are completely addicted to the taste of shale in their mouth (it flies everywhere during the race!).

 Polish motor speedway league is one of the best in Europe, so you might give it a try and check a real race.
 Especially if the teams from Gorzow Wielkopolski (so called Stalowka) and Zielona Gora (Falubas) are opposing each other.
 They rivalry is already legendary.
 And they find pretty uncommon ways to get under each others skins.
 For example in 2011, after winning Polish championship, fans of Falubas decorated the biggest statue of Jesus Christ in Swiebodzin (36 meters tall) with 40 meters hand knitted scarf in their colors.